efchatnet/efsec/README.md

 All private-key operations occur client-side.
 Server components have zero knowledge of plaintext or key material.

-Security researchers are welcome to review EfSec’s wrapper layer — see `SECURITY.md` for guidelines.
+Security researchers are welcome to review efsec’s wrapper layer — see `SECURITY.md` for guidelines.

 ---